Mahtot/Travel-tour-website/README.md

 bash
 Copy code
 npm run dev
-Open your browser and navigate to: http://localhost:3000
+Open your browser and navigate to:<br>
+http://localhost:3000

+You are good to go now(: